Ticks and Lyme Disease Module

 - engage in a modeling game about tick ecosystems;

-- investigate newspaper reports about Lyme and other tick-borne diseases; and
+- investigate newspaper reports about Lyme and other tick-borne diseases.

 By the end of the module, students will know a great deal about Lyme disease and its spread.
 They will understand the critical role that data scientists play in tracking and predicting the spread of Lyme and other tick-borne diseases to help protect public health.
-A draft of the module is available for interested educators by filling out the form below.
+The module is available for interested educators by filling out the form below.